nodejs/node/SECURITY.md

    npm registry.
    The code run inherits all the privileges of the execution user.
-4. Inputs provided to it by the code it is asked to run, as it is the responsibility of the application to perform the required input validations.
+4. Inputs provided to it by the code it is asked to run, as it is the responsibility of the application to perform the required input validations, e.g. the input to `JSON.parse()`.
 5. Any connection used for inspector (debugger protocol) regardless of being opened by command line options or Node.js APIs, and regardless of the remote end being on the local machine or remote.